 These charitable acts can teach our children to be kind and giving towards others, and serve as lessons in selflessness and dawah.
 Ramadan is the month of giving and sacrifice, and what a better time to start these habits in our children for life inshAllah!

 Enjoy a Muslimommy exclusive, “Ramadan Random Acts of Kindness”.
 It is a 5-page letter system for children, and available especially for Muslimommy subscribers as a free printable download.
+To receive your download, go to the “Mom Vault” and type in the secret password that you received in your newsletter.
+If you still need to subscribe, you can do so below:

 Latest posts by Zakkiya (see all)